chauff/cse1500-web-transcripts/Lecture-3.md

     fn(i);
 ```

-We first define a function `fn` with one parameter and then use `setTimeout` within `fn`.
+:point_up: We first define a function `fn` with one parameter and then use `setTimeout` within `fn`.
 JavaScript passes the value of a variable in a function; if the variable refers to an array or object, the value is the **reference** to the object.
 Here, `i` is a `number` and thus every call to `fn` has its own local copy of `i`.

-With the introduction of **ES6** and `let`, we no longer need this additional function construct - though you will find a lot of code still relies on those constructs - as `let` has block scope and thus every `i` referred to within `setTimeout` is a different variable.
-This now works as we would expect:
+With the introduction of **ES6** and `let`, we no longer need this additional function construct as `let` has block scope and thus every `i` referred to within `setTimeout` is a different variable.
+This now works as we would expect :point_down: :

 ```javascript
 for (let i = 1; i <= 10; i++)